Break-in (mechanical run-in): Engine break-in

 A new engine is broken in by following specific driving guidelines during the first few hours of its use.
 The focus of breaking in an engine is on the contact between the piston rings of the engine and the cylinder wall.
 There is no universal preparation or set of instructions for breaking in an engine.
 Most importantly, experts disagree on whether it is better to start engines on high or low power to break them in.
 While there are still consequences to an unsuccessful break-in, they are harder to quantify on modern engines than on older models.
-In general, people no longer break in the engines of their own vehicles after purchasing a car or motorcycle, because the process is done in production.
+In general, people no longer break in the engines of their own vehicles after purchasing a car or motorcycle, because the process is done in production (citation needed).
 It is still common, even today, to find that an owner's manual recommends gentle use at first (often specified as the first 500 or 1000 kilometres or miles).
 But it is usually only normal use without excessive demands that is specified, as opposed to light/limited use.
 For example, the manual will specify that the car be driven normally, but not in excess of the highway speed limit.

 Goal

 The goal of modern engine break-ins is the settling of piston rings into an engine's cylinder wall.
 A cylinder wall is not perfectly smooth but has a deliberate slight roughness to help oil adhesion.
 As the engine is powered up, the piston rings between the pistons and cylinder wall will begin to seal against the wall's small ridges.

 Additionally older design engines had a flat lifter that was pushed by the camshaft lobes.
 It needs to spin during operation to avoid excessive wear to the camshaft lobe.
 At idle speeds on a new engine poor machining tolerances could prevent the lifter from spinning and destroy the camshaft.
 After 20 minutes of wear, or "self machining" at higher engine speeds they would typically be able to spin freely.

 In the past, the engine break-in period was very important to the overall life and durability of the engine.
 The break-in period required has changed over the years with improved piston ring materials and designs.
-In reference to small engines, the break-in period now (5-10 hours) is short in comparison with that of engines of the past.
+In reference to small engines, the break-in period now (5–10 hours) is short in comparison with that of engines of the past.
 Aluminum cylinder bore engine piston rings break-in faster than those used on cast iron cylinder bores.